witharthur/simple-landing-page/README.md

-# Responsive HTML & CSS landing page — clean, simple, and mobile-ready.
+# A simple and responsive landing page built with pure HTML and CSS.

 This starter project meets the internship task requirements and is a great starting point for learning HTML and CSS layouts.